Team collaboration background

 IRD

 Rodrigue Houessè conducted his doctoral research on the trajectories of territories in northern Benin in response to socio-environmental changes, as well as the factors driving land-use dynamics since the 1970s.
 Between 2023 and 2025, he worked as a Research Engineer in spatial analysis at IRD, where he analyzed urbanization dynamics in Dakar, Bamako, and Nairobi using remote sensing tools.
+He previously served as a lecturer at the University of Paris.

 Carol Kiarie, Research and GIS Specialist